okbob/ncurses-st-menu/README.md

 Some changes are:
 - consolidated the inclusion of the curses/panel headers
 - add a couple #defines to add ncurses APIs missing from PDcurses
-- changed `st_menu.c` so to use `newwin2` which has been created to better handle windows that are out of the screen size.
+- changed `st_menu.c` to use `newwin2` which has been created to better handle windows that are out of the screen size.
 PDCurses will not allocate the window which causes crashes--ncurses appears to allocate the window just fine.
-- since this a pdcurses fork, there are additional configure arguments needed (see below)
+- since this a fork to support pdcurses, there are additional configure arguments needed (see below)--ncurses build is unchanged.
 - removed some generated files from the github repo

 Tested: